-It was long believed that this coffeepot was one of six made by François-Thomas Germain as part of a large silver dinner service for the Portuguese king, José I. However, the Museum's coffeepot lacks the engraved royal Portuguese coat of arms found on the coffeepots now in Lisbon, and its lid has slightly different decoration.
-Therefore, it is likely that this coffeepot was the first one made of this design and served as the model for the six made for the Portuguese court.
+It was long believed that this coffee pot was one of six made by François-Thomas Germain as part of a large silver dinner service for the Portuguese king, José I. However, the MET’s coffee pot lacks the engraved royal Portuguese coat of arms found on the coffee pots now in Lisbon, and its lid has slightly different decoration.
+It’s likely this coffee pot was the first made in this design and served as the model for the six made for the Portuguese court.

 Germain, son of the famous silversmith Thomas Germain, was one of the most fashionable silversmiths in Paris in the second half of the eighteenth century, and his large workshop supplied important services to the French and Russian courts, in addition to that of Portugal.